 - 1. Your program must allow this option see your Handbook - 2.
-Number of articles with the student or committee chair as lead author - Plan A Thesis: 1 or more article - Dissertation: 2 or more articles - If you co-author an article but don't write it, you may include the article in an Appendix, but it does not count towards the minimum # of articles. - 3.
+Number of articles with the student or committee chair as lead author - Plan A Thesis: 1 or more article written by the student - Dissertation: 2 or more articles written by the student - If you co-author an article due to a major contribution but don't write it, you may include the article in an Appendix, but it does not count towards the minimum # of articles. - 3.
 Publishing requirement - You must have submitted or intend to submit your article(s) for publication